Learn Where Gold is Mined and the Methods Used to Mine It

 The preferred method of Gold mining today is hard rock mining when Gold is obtained from its original rock.
 These are huge operations, using underground mines or strip mines.
 Powerful explosives and drills are used to gain access to the ore.
 Complex systems of heavy trucks and manpower are used to accomplish the extraction process.
 The Grasberg Mine in Indonesia is the largest mine in the world and employs close to 20,000 workers.

-Expand your collection today and shop our assortment of Gold products here.
+Expand your collection today and shop our selection of Gold products.